Sliders and Movable Points

 Movable point along a curve.
 Screenshot.

-You can also drag a moveable point along a parametric path!
+You can also drag a movable point along a parametric path!

 Animation showing a point moving along a parametric path.
 Animation.